liflab/beepbeep-3-book/markdown/dictionary/README.md

 To create a `GroupProcessor`, one must first instantiate and connect the processors to be encapsulated.
 Each processor must then be added to the group through a method called `add`.
 Finally, the endpoints of the chain must be associated to the inputs and outputs of the group.
 From then on, the processor can be moved around, connected and duplicated as if it were a single processor.

-In a graphical representation of a `GroupProcessor`, the processor chain inside the group can be drawn for illustrative purposes.
+In a graphical representation of a `GroupProcessor`, the processor chain inside the group can also be drawn.

 #### HttpGet